dylanized/peezy-test/README.md

 ```
 In this example, the async `beforeEach` is run first, then Test #1, then `afterEach`, then `beforeEach` (again), then Test #2, and finally `afterEach` (again).

-`wrapEach` works similarly, but it runs before AND after EVERY test.
+`wrapEach` works similarly, but it runs before AND after every test.

 ## Dynamically Generated Suites